crcn-archive/mojo-todomvc-example/README.md

     views/ - all view controllers & templates displayed to the user routes/ - all HTTP routes. controls the view state of the application models/ - all data models for the application.
-Controls all information. commands/ - basic global commands for the application.
-Mostly scripts that help bootstrap the app. build/ - output folder where app is built to test/ unit/ - unit test files.
+Controls all information. commands/ - global commands for the application. build/ - output folder where app is built to test/ unit/ - unit test files.
 These run in node.